 Our parents’ home care is a worry as well.
 About a decade ago, only a few months after dad’s early retirement, mom developed problems with the nerves in one of her feet (neuropathy) that forced her to start using a cain.
 Her mobility has continued to decline and it’s now a real effort just to get around the house.
 Any serious cooking is too much and with dad not knowing his way around the kitchen, they are eating a lot of less-than-healthy processed foods along with Meals On Wheels.

 Obviously both of them are going to be needing more specialized help.
 It’s just a question of how soon.

 To Date: 1,748 Miles / 2,813 Kilometers

 Special Note: In less than five years, both my parents would be dead.
-My mother from a heart attack and Type 2 Diabetes, and dad from dementia complications coupled with, probably, the grief over his wife’s passing.
+My mother from a heart attack and Type 2 Diabetes, and dad from dementia complications probably coupled with the grief over his wife’s passing.